-What is it?
+What is a Holter monitor?

-Why is it used?
+Why is a Holter monitor used?

 Holter monitors record how fast or slow the heart beats throughout the day while your child is playing, exercising and sleeping.

 It helps to track symptoms such as dizziness, chest pain, fainting and palpitations (fast heart rhythms or skipping beats).